Latest News

 28

-Calculation Characteristics of BB Fertilizer Formulation Blended fertilizers (BB fertilizers) are made by directly mixing nitrogen, phosphorus, and potassium granules in a specific ratio without chemical granulation.
+Blended fertilizers (BB fertilizers) are compound fertilizers made by physically mixing two or more nitrogen, phosphorus, and potassium base fertilizer granules of similar particle size according to a specific formula.

 MORE